JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

 # 17. 마무리 질문
 - Could you please tell me the average number of nurses, technicians, and patients per shift in your clinic?
 - How do you support your nurses to advance in their careers?
+- I was wondering what time I should start work each day.
 - (Could you please let me know when I might expect to hear the result?)
 - (더는 없어)
   - I don't have any further questions at this point.